splunk/observability-workshop/content/en/imt/docs/servicebureau/billing-and-usage.md

 As you can see from the screenshot, Observability Cloud does not use High Watermark or P95% for cost calculation but the actual average hourly usage, allowing you to do performance testing or Blue/Green style deployments etc. without the risk of overage charges.
 {{% /alert %}}

-To get a feel for the options you can change the metric displayed by selecting the different options from the **Usage Metric** drop down on the left, or change the **Billing Period** with the drop down on the right.
+To get a feel for the options you can change the metric displayed by selecting the different options from the **Usage Metric** drop down on the left, or change the **Subscription Usage Period** with the drop down on the right.

 Please take a minute to explore the different time periods & categories and their views.